Jagpaul Singh Sandhu

 Mr. Sandhu was elected to the Board of Directors in 2016.
 He completed his BBA (Honours) with a double major in Accounting and Human Resource Management from Simon Fraser University.
 He is a Chartered Professional Accountant (CPA, CGA) and is proud to bring his skills to the position of Director.
 He has been a member of Khalsa Credit Union for several years and has worked as an Accountant in public practice for over half a decade.
 He is currently a Senior Manager at a local accounting firm with clients in a variety of industries.
 Mr. Sandhu is active in the community and volunteers at the local Gurdwara Sahib, assisting with their technical needs.
 His passion and knowledge of technology will also be a benefit to the credit union in connecting to the younger generation and remaining competitive in an increasingly technology focused banking industry.

 Gurminder Kaur Malik

-Mrs. Malik joined KCU in 1989 and was elected to the Board of Directors in 2014, and currently serves as its Secretary.
+Mrs. Malik joined KCU in 1989 and was elected to the Board of Directors in 2014, and currently serves as its Vice Chair.
 “KCU has been a great institution for the Sikh people of BC, creating jobs and reinvesting in the community,” says Mrs. Malik.
 “KCU is big enough to serve and small enough to care and fits naturally among other financial institutions and fills a needed niche.
 As a director, I look forward to expanding the work we do with community organizations.”
 Mrs. Malik was born and raised in Williams Lake, BC and graduated from UBC with a Bachelors Degree in Political Science and English literature.
 She obtained her Masters Degree in Public Administration from the University of Victoria and has worked in human resources for the past eight years.

 Jaswinder Singh Gill